ashadab/Projects/README.md

 # Projects

-Contains code for completed projects
+Following is the description for each project folder:

-RBI Loan Project was part of my research work at Indian Statistical Institute (ISI), Delhi.
+* **RBI Education Loan Project** was part of my research work at Indian Statistical Institute (ISI), Delhi.